Politics

 Share

 The administration’s actions prompted legal challenges from former board members and USIP’s acting president, George Moose.
-They argued that the takeover violated the institute’s statutory and the Constitution.
-Judge Howell’s supported this argument, stating that the administration’s actions were “unlawful” and “null and void.”
+They argued that the takeover violated the institute’s statutory independence and the Constitution.
+Judge Howell’s ruling supported this argument, stating that the administration’s actions were “unlawful” and “null and void.”

 The ruling has broader implications for the Trump administration’s efforts to restructure federal agencies.
 It underscores the judiciary’s role in upholding the independence of congressionally established entities and limits the executive branch’s authority over such organizations.
-The administration has 30 to appeal the ruling.
+The administration has 30 days to appeal the ruling.

 Share